cybercongress/cybercongress/ecosystem/donations/Open Program.md

 There are NO guidelines or rules for the program itself.
 Do what you believe will work.

 However, to minimize malicious behaviour we must accept participants manually!
 We do not want to deal with malicious behaviour and scam, hence, we ask all interested participants to fill out a *public* GitHub issue template, which will act as an application form.
-It contains the following questions:
+The form contains the following questions:
 - Your nick (no need to submit your name) (MUST match the nick on the form!)
 - The group you want to participate in
 - Your public ATOM address